morganross/FilePromptForge/README.md

 Cycle through API key

-add prepend folder, write output to pretend folder check box
+add prepend folder, write output to pretend folder check box (instructed to make list of reivisions, reads files, outputs list to prepend. intructions to carryout those revisons, reads prepend file then reads file again, outputs to output

+need not be a prepend folder, could do more robust inout handling, define behaviour for adding multiple folders to single run

 erse completed input files (good for stopping mid way)